Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 In this tutorial, I will use the daily timeframe to illustrate how to use the RSI strategy, but I have not used it in other periods.

-The best periods you can use are either short or long to become successful in using RSI.
+The best periods you can use are short or long to become successful in using RSI.

-When day trading RSI, you have to have a hard stop somewhere to prevent large drawdowns.
+When day trading RSI, have a hard stop somewhere to prevent large drawdowns.

 So, I did a ten-year test to see the stats, and I have found that it works, but the system does not use stop loss to protect your trade.